daenvil/MCDatapacks/pages/legal_terms.md

 - Download, use, and edit my datapacks **for personal use**.
 - Use my datapacks or variations of them in a Minecraft server.
-- Create public content that uses my datapacks or variations of them (e.g. gameplay videos on online platforms), as long as you **acknowledge me (Daenvil) as the author of the datapack(s)** and provide a link to each datapack's webpage (either on this site or on PlanetMinecraft).
+- Publish audiovisual content that uses my datapacks or variations of them (e.g. gameplay videos on online platforms), as long as you **acknowledge me (Daenvil) as the author of the datapack(s)** and provide a link either to their PlanetMinecraft page or to this website.

 #### You are **not** allowed to: